Thinkersbluff/CR6Community-Marlin_TB/BUILD_AND_TEST.md

    - Useful for validating configurations and checking script logic
    - Shows what would be built without consuming time/resources

+4. **Touchscreen Repository Path** (optional, default: "../CR-6-Touchscreen")
+   - Path to the CR-6 touchscreen firmware repository
+   - Only needed if your touchscreen repo is in a different location than the default
+   - The script looks for `DWIN_SET` folder at `[this-path]/src/DWIN/DWIN_SET`
+   - Set to non-existent path to deliberately skip touchscreen firmware

 #### Advanced Usage Examples

 ```bash